 - Compare premiums.
 When shopping for life insurance coverage, don’t just go with the first company that you look at.
 It is always best to compare several different companies, as the price you are quoted can differ substantially from one insurance company to another – even for the same face amount of life insurance coverage.
 Working with a company that deals with numerous insurers can make comparing premiums easy and convenient.
 We do this for all sorts of life insurance and keep track of who is giving the best rates.
 That is why smokers, pilots, and all sorts of people that are classified as high risk come to us for help.

 How to Obtain the Best Rates

 If you’re a smoker and you are ready to apply for the life insurance coverage that you need to protect those that you love, we can help you in finding a policy at the best price for your premium budget.
 Unlike traditional insurance agents, we are a group of independent insurance agents, which means we don’t work with one single company.
-Every insurance company is different, and all of them have drastically different smoker’s rates based on their medical underwriting and rating system.
+Every insurance company is different, and all of them have drastically different rates for tobacco users.

 We work with the top life insurance companies in the high risk market today – and we can help you compare plans and quotes in order to come up with the one that will work best for your life insurance coverage needs and goals.
 If you tried to get all of these quotes yourself, you could spend hours and hours calling agents or companies.
-Instead of wasting all of that time, let one of our agents do all of the dirty work for you.
+Instead of wasting all of that time, reach out to us and work with one of our advisors.

 When you’re ready to begin the process, start by using the form on this page to obtain premium quotes.
 Should you need any additional information or have questions regarding the application process or about obtaining life insurance coverage for smokers, feel free to contact us by calling 888-229-7522 and we will be happy to help.